Haakon the Young

-In 1251, he married the Swedish Rikitsa Birgersdotter in Oslo.
-Rikitsa was the daughter of the Swedish de facto ruler, Earl Birger Magnusson, and sister of the under-aged Swedish king Valdemar Birgersson.
-The match was the result of diplomatic activity on king Haakon the Old's part to forge an alliance between Norway and Sweden, primarily directed against Denmark.
-The couple had one son, who was named Sverre (Old Norse Sverrir).
+In 1251, he married the Swedish noblewoman Rikitsa Birgersdotter in Oslo.
+Rikitsa was a daughter of Sweden's de facto ruler, Jarl Birger Magnusson, and sister of the underage king Valdemar Birgersson.
+The marriage was a result of diplomatic efforts by king Haakon the Old to forge an alliance between Norway and Sweden, primarily directed against Denmark.
+The couple had one son, named Sverre (Old Norse Sverrir).

 Haakon the Young took part in his father's military operations against Denmark in 1256 and 1257, when the Norwegian kings ravaged the Danish province of Halland.
 In the spring of 1257, he fell ill at Konghelle while preparing to travel to Oslo.
 He broke off his journey at Tønsberg, and took lodgings at a monastery there.
 The saga records that he was attended to by a Spanish physician, who was with a Spanish diplomatic delegation to Norway at the time.
 However, the illness got worse, and he died in Tønsberg on 5 May 1257.
 His body was taken to Oslo, where he was buried in the St. Hallvard's Cathedral.

 The main source on the life of Haakon the Young is the saga of his father, the Saga of Haakon Haakonsson, written by Sturla Þórðarson in the 1260s.
 The saga describes Haakon the Young as "of somewhat over medium height, well-shaped, handsome of countenance, with pretty hair and beautiful eyes.
 He was a strong man, unusually fast and agile.
 He was the best horseman there was in Norway at that time."

 After his death, his wife Rikitsa returned to her father in Sweden.
 Their young son Sverre remained in Norway with his grandfather.
 He does not seem to have been considered an heir to the throne, as Haakon the Young's younger brother, Magnus, was hailed as king already in 1257.
 Sverre died young, in 1261.